 Fried gnocchi with purple sprouting broccoli

-This super seasonal brassica is quicker to cook than standard broccoli, and because it doesn’t require chopping up, it’s easier to prepare too.
-You might just want to trim the stems if they’re a bit dry.
+If you like standard broccoli, you’re probably also a fan of its little sister, purple-sprouting broccoli.
+This super seasonal brassica is quicker to cook than standard broccoli, and because it doesn’t need chopping, it’s easier to prepare, too.
+You just might want to trim the stems if they’re a bit dry.

 Toasting some pine nuts is a great way to finish this dish, and adding a squeeze of lemon gives it a fresh, spring-like flavour.
 You can add extra ingredients like ricotta, parmesan, or pancetta if you like – but the mouthwatering combination of garlic, roasted tomatoes, and purple-sprouting broccoli is delicious enough by itself.